 - During World War One the German Supreme High Command ran the country as a military dictatorship, with a two-to-four-man Junta based around Generals Hindenburg and Ludendorf serving as the country's de facto leadership.
-On realising the war was lost however, they handed over power to a civilian government which was forced to agree to the unpopular terms of the Treaty of Versailles.
-Hindenberg and Lundendorf then promoted the idea of an undefeated Germany being stabbed in the back by those same civilians, a myth eagerly taken up by the Nazis.
+On realising the war was lost, however, they handed over power to a civilian government which was forced to agree to the unpopular terms of the Treaty of Versailles.
+Hindenberg and Lundendorf then promoted the idea that an undefeated Germany had been stabbed in the back by those same civilians, a myth eagerly taken up by the Nazis.